 Loans will not require personal guarantees and there will be no fees or interest for 12 months.
 Big Society Capital will provide the initial funding, with underlying loans backed by the Government’s existing Coronavirus Business Interruption Loan Scheme (CBILS) and issued through SIB working with Big Issue Invest, CAF Venturesome, Charity Bank, Resonance, Social Investment Scotland, Social and Sustainable Capital and Wales Council for Voluntary Action.

-RRLF closes to new applications at 5pm on Friday 13 November.
+Eligible social organisations will be able to apply for RRLF until 11.59pm on Wednesday 31 March 2021.
 Applicants will be considered on a first come first serve basis and the closing date of the fund is subject to constant review.

 For more information, eligibility criteria and application details, visit the Social Investment Business website.